EricZinda/Perplexity/backlog.md

         o	That isn't true, there isn't the chicken that isn't the chicken
     -	And the implied request given by: “My son is a vegetarian”

+- How much does the soup and the salad cost? --> I don't know the way you used: cost
+    - Needs to be cost_v_1() but referencing and?
 - change all the could/can transforms to use OR so there are less
 - Fix some of the user interface issues:
     - implement a timeout